tymyrddin/blue/source/docs/soc/dfir/root-me/rubber-duck.md

 # Ugly duckling

 [root-me challenge](https://www.root-me.org/en/Challenges/Forensic/Ugly-Duckling): The CEO’s computer seems to have been compromised internally.
 A young trainee dissatisfied with not having been paid during his internship arouse our supsicion.
 A strange USB stick containing a binary file was found on the trainee’s desk.
-The CEO relies on you to analyze this file.
+The CEO relies on you to analyse this file.

 ----